dh00mk3tu/very-cool-os/logs/update5.md

 $HOME/opt/cross
 ```

-I honestly am scared to proceed further because I run the risk of messing up my host system's compiler and I use for work as well and I cannot risk messing it up right now, because technically am in office right now.
+I am honestly scared to proceed further because I run the risk of messing up my host system's compiler and I this use for work as well and I cannot risk messing it up right now, because technically am in office right now.

 :(

 But meh, couldn't care less.

+---

 It was a little confusing at first but then when I figured out what I was doing, I realised it was really easy.

 BTW, I am not even over exaggerating, my head is spinning, skin is coming off my fingers(some infection I guess) and my wrists hurt. smh

 ___
-### binutils
+## Binutils

 #### Step 1 - Adding details to $PATH & $TARGET